6 Japanese Interview Tips That Will Help You Get The Job

 - “If you compare yourself to someone else, how would you do work differently?”

-This can be a hard question to answer, but you can highlight your personal qualities.
-For many jobs the interviewer will be curious about how your communication skills rank as one of your personal qualities or strengths, so they may well ask:
+For many jobs, the interviewer will be curious about how your communication skills rank as one of your personal qualities or strengths, so they may well ask:

 - “If you think of a new idea, how would you convince your superior about it?”